jdeschamps/htSMLM/guide/configuration.md

 #### Global Settings

 - **Enable unallocated warnings**: When enabled, a message will be prompted to the user if some UI properties are not allocated.
 Disable to prevent the message from being shown.

+#### FAQ

+##### My lasers do not have a power percentage device property

+Not a problem, the GUI property corresponding to the power percentage has two parameters: slope and offset.
+You can set the slope to max_power/100, then setting 50% power will set your laser power to max_power/2.
+You effectively have now a power percentage!

+##### I only have four filters in my filter wheel

+Simply set the remaining two filters (in the main filter wheel of the interface) to the same value, for instance a position in between that blocks light, or the same value than one of the other filters.
+Choose gray or black color and an appropriate name.

+##### I have more than four lasers and none of them are iBeamSmart lasers

+Use the iBeamSmart laser options nonetheless and disable the iBeamSmart specific features in the parameters.

+##### I don't understand what the controls panel do

+These are simply several buttons that can toggle between two states.
+You can map to each button any device property of your choice, as long as you intend to switch them from one state to the other.

+##### I don't have a focus stabilization system

+In such case, the "Lock" button in the focus panel will just be useless, ignore it.
+In the same way, the QPD panel is intended to monitor the sensor in charge of the focus stabilization, you can just deactivate it.
+Note that the automated acquisitions were designed while having the focus stabilization in mind.
+You can still use them, but not as effectively.

+##### Why can we deactivate the on/off button for the lasers

+Some lasers do not have on/off properties and are simply off when at 0 power.